TommasoBrini/Intelligent-Robotics/README.md

 # Intelligent-Robotics
-Repository for the main activities of Intelligent Robotics System courses
+Repository for the main activities of Intelligent Robotics System courses.